double-a-stories/life-of-the-party/README.md

 Latest stable build: https://double-a-stories.github.io/life-of-the-party/

+## Synopsis

+> Your name is Hollis.
+You are a small gray rabbit, standing meekly in the foyer of a big, loud suburban house party.
+Your ears hurt, and in the mere twenty minutes since you've arrived, you've already completely lost sight of your friend who brought you here.
+Even worse, you're surrounded by huge, drunk anthros who could probably swallow you in seconds.
+Most alarming of all, one of them is your old high school bully.
+It's hardly a question of *if* you're gonna get eaten, but rather, by whom.

+> What will you do?

 ## License

 The source code underlying this project, including passage styling and JavaScript, is licensed under the [MIT-0 license](/LICENSE-CODE).
 You may use any or all of of this code for any purpose **without attribution**.